rcharts/howitworks/index.md

 #### Payload

 Different d3js wrapper libraries tend to use different data structures.
 Our goal with `rCharts` is to provide a single-unified interface for specifying a chart, so that a user does not need to worry about the underlying format used by a specific library.
-This can be easily achieved by writing functions that transform data to different formats, as required by the library.
+This can be easily achieved by writing functions that transform data (usually a `data.frame` to different formats, as required by the library.

 Shown below is the dataset that we will be working with.
 We need to convert it into an R object, that when converted to JSON will look like the object `dataset` seen in the `javascript` shown above.